microsoft/BotFramework-Composer/Composer/packages/extensions/obiformeditor/README.md

 Then merge those changes into the [composer branch](https://github.com/a-b-r-o-w-n/react-jsonschema-form/tree/composer).
 Once merged, update the package version by incrementing the number after the actual package version (ex. `1.4.0-1` -> `1.4.0-2`).
 Create a tag with the new version number (`git tag v1.4.0-2`) and push to git.
-Finally, update the tag in obieditortest package.json to reference the newly created tag.
+Finally, update the tag in obiformeditor package.json to reference the newly created tag.